spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex/integrate-the-acp-connector-module-for-tax-calculation.md

 ---

-This document describes how to integrate ACP connector module for tax calculation into a Spryker shop.

-To enable the Vertex integration, you need to integrate the [spryker/tax-app](https://github.com/spryker/tax-app) ACP connector module first.
+To [install Vertex](/docs/pbc/all/tax-management/{{page.version}}/base-shop/third-party-integrations/vertex/install-vertex/install-vertex.html), you need to integrate the [spryker/tax-app](https://github.com/spryker/tax-app) ACP connector module first.

-To integrate the connector module for the Vertex app, follow the steps below.
+To integrate the connector module for the Vertex app, follow these steps.

 ### 1. Configure shared configs